TurboGunner/TurboGunner/README.md

 I worked for 3 years at a non-profit charity organization affiliated with SEDOL (The Special Education District of Lake County) as the lead IT specialist; who managed domain and hosting infrastructure and budgeting, as well as training for organization members to be able to handle updates, direct contact for inquiries, and handling contacting members.

 I worked with an artist to create a storefront to sell their commissions, pre-made, and custom items.
 I handled the integration from the on-demand printing service and Magento, handled the payment authorization, managed email, hosting, and domain adminisstration, and handled the rollout of new products.

+I did an internship with UIUC's CS department to develop cloud storage management (with Azure) in regards to accessibility technology with AR (augmented reality).

+I have done contract programming work for chemists in industry for inventory and creating data processing management tools.

 ### Contact Me